domluna/tinyrag/README.md

 max    189.941 ns
 ```

-There are a few more things we can do do further optimize this loop, the compiler sometimes adds these automatically but we can manually annotate this be certain.
+There are a few more things we can do do further optimize this loop, the compiler sometimes does these automatically but we can manually annotate it to be certain.

 ```julia
 @inline function hamming_distance(x1::AbstractArray{T}, x2::AbstractArray{T})::Int where {T<:BYTE}